brian-a-esch/nvim/README.md

 - [lua-language-server](https://github.com/sumneko/lua-language-server) using a pre built binary found in their releases.
 Work computer uses version 3.5.5
 - [ripgrep](https://github.com/BurntSushi/ripgrep) using a binary on github, `ripgrep_13.0.0_amd64.deb`
 - [fd](https://github.com/sharkdp/fd) using a binary on github, `fd-musl_8.4.0_amd64.deb`
+- [lldb](https://apt.llvm.org/) Specifically lldb-14.
+On my work ubuntu station I had to cleanup the path the python files, since the package appears to be broken.
+Made a symlink from `/usr/lib/lib/python3.6/site-packages` to the real directory `/usr/lib/llvm-14/lib/python3/dist-packages/lldb/`